 She made 75 figures altogether, all just a little bit bigger than life.
 Some are screaming, some are pleading, some are begging or praying or falling.
 Some are reaching out, some are pulling inward, one is curled up like a baby.
 The figures are real women, with real bodies – breasts and hips and tucks of belly fat – and stripped of their clothing, they could be from any background.

 When Dark Elegy traveled to the Syracuse University campus in 1995, I spent an afternoon looking at the grieving figures, and I’d never forgotten them.
 The art seemed even more powerful now, perhaps because I brought with me more experiences with life and with death.
 I walked amongst the statues, looking at each woman, feeling overcome with the many shapes grief can take.
-I thought about the student I’d taught, only 21 years old when he was killed, and wondered if his mother had posed.
+I thought about the student I’d taught many years ago, only 21 years old when he was killed, and wondered if his mother had posed.

 A few days later, we returned with our friends.
 Ocean Breeze sat quietly at the edge of the circle with her journal.
 Jaybird wiped tears away as she walked amongst the figures.
 Ecowoman kept touching the statues, putting her arms around first this one, then that, as if to comfort them.
 Yoga Woman stood perfectly still, holding her body carefully upright, as she gazed intently at each grieving woman.